HOW SOMEONE CAN HELP YOU WITH YOUR SUPPLEMENTAL SECURITY INCOME (SSI)

 IF YOU THINK YOU CAN'T AFFORD TO APPOINT A REPRESENTATIVE

-We will give you a list of legal referral services, legal service organizations (for example, local bar associations, legal aid societies, legal service corporations, and law schools with legal aid programs), and community organizations in your area that may provide non-attorney representation at no charge.
+If you do not have a representative and we denied your case, we will give you a list of legal referral services, legal service organizations (for example, local bar associations, legal aid societies, legal service corporations, and law schools with legal aid programs), and community organizations in your area that may represent you or help you find a representative at no charge.

-The representative you appoint may not charge you a fee that is more than we authorize.
+The representative you appoint may not charge you a fee that is more than the amount we authorize.

 WHAT WE WILL ASK YOU ABOUT

-To decide whether you can get SSI benefits, we will ask you about:
+To decide whether you can get SSI, we will ask you about:

 If you are age 65 or over, or a child under age 18, we will ask for proof of your age (unless you already receive Social Security benefits).
 If you are under age 18 and living with your parent(s), or if you are married and living with your spouse, we will also ask about their income and resources.